 Our team, made up of experts in cardiology and sports medicine, also understands heat illness, the benefits of proper nutrition and the effects that different pre-existing conditions and medications have on athletic performance.

-The goal of sports cardiology is to diagnose any potential health problems and develop a treatment plan that keeps you safe while maintaining an active lifestyle.
+The goal of a sports cardiologist team is to diagnose any potential health problems and develop a treatment plan that keeps you safe while maintaining an active lifestyle.

 Who benefits from sports cardiology?